christianThardy/christianThardy.github.io/tom-interpretability.md

 ## So What?
 <sub>[↑](#top)</sub>

-There are key interactions and patterns that we can see backed by quantitative and qualitative evidence.
+There are key interactions that we can see backed by quantitative and qualitative evidence.

 Circuit components have complementary timing in the way they activate across the sequence.
-The action-location state activates strongly in middle and later layers, components complement each other during belief processing, subject states and inhibition head clusters show complementary patterns; they tracks beliefs, and the other tracks what's not believed.
-Components are processed sequentially.
-Previous token heads provide steady baseline processing, induction heads build up activations over the sequence, and copy suppression prevents simple copying at the end.
+Components are processed sequentially, the action-location state activates strongly in middle and later layers, components complement each other during belief processing, subject states and suppression head clusters show complementary patterns, previous token heads provide steady baseline processing, induction heads build up activations over the sequence, and copy suppression prevents simple copying at the end.

 Out of 175 total attention heads in Gemma-2-2B's attention mechanism, there are 28 that display a significant increase in ToM performance when isolated, and a significant decrease in model performance when they are ablated.
 This is not an isolated result.
 In a separate study, element-wise analysis of LLM neurons have been found to show increased firing rates for isolated sets of neurons when performing ToM tasks when compared to isolated human neurons that show consistent fire rates across similar false-belief tasks<sub>[<a href="https://arxiv.org/pdf/2309.01660" title="Jamali" rel="nofollow">21</a>]</sub>.
-In both cases showing modularity and a parallel to the human brain.
+In both cases showing how modular organization allows both systems to achieve efficient and focused reasoning for complex tasks.

 Copy suppression helps the model maintain separate representations between what is actually true (reality) and what is believed to be true (belief), and this could have several implications for AI alignment.
 Because the model has learned to maintain multiple potentially conflicting “versions of reality” this highlights the capability for nuanced reasoning—understanding different perspectives, and possibly even lying.
-Investigating inhibition and suppression mechanisms might be crucial for understanding how models might deceive, but these same capabilities could be useful for alignment research.
-For example, they could help with:
+Investigating suppression mechanisms could be crucial for understanding how models might deceive.
+These capabilities could also be useful for alignment research and help with:

 - Value learning: Separating “is” from “ought” to reason about values.
 - Goal preservation: Keeping different types of goals or beliefs separate and coherent.
 - Corrigibility: Distinguishing human beliefs from reality, and recognizing the gap between “what is” and “what should be”.
 - Moral uncertainty: Predicting the consequences of their actions from multiple points of view
-- Auditing how a model handles contradictory beliefs or goals.
+- Or simply auditing how a model handles contradictory beliefs or goals across tasks.

-Could copy suppression be useful to improve alignment techniques and safeguard against belief corruption?
+Could this be useful to safeguard against belief corruption?
 How reliable would this mechanism be for alignment?
 Does it scale to more complex belief systems?
 What are the failure modes, especially in edge cases?

 <br>